Process of verifying the documentary evidences of transactions are known as___________?

 Amount of known misstatement is documented in working papers | |

-Estimates of the total likely misstatement is less than materiality level |
+Estimates of the total likely misstatement cannot be made |

 International auditing standards are issued by the______________?